prof-dre/webscraping/README.md

 # webscraping
-How to gather text data from web sites
+An quick introduction on how to use Python request and BeautifulSoup to extract information from web pages